techno-tim/techno-tim.github.io/_posts/2021-04-11-k3s-traefik-rancher.md

 There is a little bit of "undoing" we'll have to do since k3s ships with `traefik` and Rancher doesn't play well with service load balancer.
 So, we'll pick up after instaling these two.

+> *Note: There is an updated tutorial on installing traefik + cert-manager on Kubernetes [here](https://docs.technotim.live/posts/kube-traefik-cert-manager-le/).
+However, if you want to store your certificates on disk, this tutorial here is perfectly fine.*
+{: .prompt-info }

 ## Reconfigure Rancher

 Make note of your version of Rancher